Investing in Private Credit with Wealthsimple offers a way for more Canadians to participate in private credit investments.

 What accounts can I hold this fund in?

 You can hold this fund in a managed RRSP, TFSA or Personal account.
-This fund cannot be held in a self-directed trading account.
+This fund cannot be held in a self-directed investing account.
 This is because Wealthsimple will be acting as a fiduciary and determining whether this investment is suitable for you based on your personal situation and other assets.
 An investment comes with access to advice from a Wealthsimple Portfolio Manager.

 What exactly does this fund invest in?